dicagno/rp2040-ethernet-boilerplate/README.md

 # Template for RP2040 + Ethernet + REST API Hanlders

+Template for a REST API non-blocking WebServer app for Pico RP2040 and WizNet Ethernet modules (W5100, W5500)

+## Features

 This template features the follwing, with working sample code:

 * Ethernet driver for WizNet modules (tested W5100/W5500)